LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/manager tools for messaging/hiring-agents-for-messaging-success.md

 ### Sales experience

-{:start="15"}
+{:start="15"} 15.
-15\.
 Tell me about your work experience.
 How much of it has been sales oriented?
-16\.
-Being proactive in a sales environment is key to success.
+16. Being proactive in a sales environment is key to success.
 Give three examples that demonstrate your ability to be proactive.
-17\.
-What personal characteristics do you have that would make you successful in Messaging Sales or Service?
-18\.
-What type of goals do you set for yourself?
+17. What personal characteristics do you have that would make you successful in messaging sales or service?
+18. What type of goals do you set for yourself?
 What has been your track record in sales achievement?
-19\.
-Which is more important in selling - listening or a good presentation?
-(Listening) How would these skills translate into Messaging?
-20\.
-What skill or behavior will your manager need to spend the most time coaching you on?
-21\.
-What's the biggest challenge you foresee in lead generation/sales in a Messaging channel?
-22\.
-In your previous sales jobs, how often have you achieved established sales goals?
-23\.
-What was it about the advertisement that enticed you to apply?
+19. Which is more important in selling - listening or a good presentation?
+(Listening) How would these skills translate into messaging?
+20. What skill or behavior will your manager need to spend the most time coaching you on?
+21. What's the biggest challenge you foresee in lead generation/sales in a messaging channel?
+22. In your previous sales jobs, how often have you achieved established sales goals?
+23. What was it about the advertisement that enticed you to apply?
 Why did you think you were qualified?
-24\.
-What personal characteristics are needed for successful eSales?
+24. What personal characteristics are needed for successful eSales?
 Which ones do you possess?

 ### Career orientation